-However, if you’re planning to buy this hybrid wood flooring, do some research into the company.
+However, if you plan to buy this hybrid wood flooring, do some research into the company.
 One of the major harvesting companies has previously been criticized for poor relations with local Brazilian tribes and refusal to certify their process with the environmental body, the Forest Stewardship Council (FSC).

-Also, like many other hardwoods, it has to be shipped to China and back for manufacturing, which means its less than eco-friendly.
+Like many other hardwoods, it has to be shipped to China and back for manufacturing, which means it’s less than eco-friendly.

 Source: David R. Tribble on Wikipedia

-More common in rustic homes or log cabins, hickory is an incredibly hard wood that will stand up to decades of foot traffic.
+More common in rustic homes or log cabins, hickory is an incredible hardwood that will stand up to decades of foot traffic.

 However, you should be aware that, much like red oak, hickory wood grain is quite porous and susceptible to rot.
 Therefore, it shouldn’t be installed in areas like basements, bathrooms, and kitchens.

-Ash is an incredibly hard wood, but less expensive than its contemporaries, so it’s becoming very popular.
+Ash is an incredible hardwood but less expensive than its contemporaries, so it’s becoming trendy.

-It’s naturally a pale wood, which means that it needs to be varnished in order to achieve that dark shade.
-However, as Ash doesn’t take to well to any kind of stains, this is a very labor-intensive task, which can push up the price.
+It’s naturally a pale wood, which means that it needs to be varnished to achieve that dark shade.
+However, as Ash doesn’t take too well to any stains, this is a very labor-intensive task, which can push up the price.

-Also, you should know that ash tree in both North America and Europe are under threat, so it’s important to research the company that you are buying from to ensure that they are following the recommended protocols to ensure the survival of the species.
+You should also know that ash trees in both North America and Europe are under threat, so it’s important to research the company that you are buying from to ensure that they are following the recommended protocols to ensure the survival of the species.